Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 - After that, the auction will take place.

-- At the end of the auction the buyer pays a hefty deposit or reservation fee, and is legally committed to the purchase.
+- At the end of the auction the buyer pays a hefty deposit or reservation fee, and is committed to the purchase.

 Success rate when selling by auction